-Management estimates that in 2018, New Flyer had an approximate 43% market share of the combined United States and Canadian heavy-duty transit bus manufacturing industry based on the number of equivalent unit deliveries in 2018.
-Although the Company's market share may fluctuate year-to-year, management believes that since 2000 the Company has consistently maintained the leading market share of the combined United States and Canadian heavy-duty transit bus market.
-Management estimates there are approximately 30,000 New Flyer transit buses (of the approximately 46,000 transit buses New Flyer has delivered) and approximately 6,000 NABI transit buses (of the approximately 10,500 transit buses NABI has delivered) currently in service in the United States and Canada.
+• New Flyer - Management estimates that in 2019, New Flyer had the leading market share of the combined United States and Canadian heavy-duty transit bus manufacturing industry based on the number of equivalent unit deliveries.
+Although the Company's market share may fluctuate yearto-year, management believes that since 2000 the Company has consistently maintained its leading market share.
+Management estimates there are approximately 30,000 New Flyer transit buses (of the approximately 48,000 transit buses New Flyer has delivered) and approximately 5,400 NABI transit buses (of the approximately 10,500 transit buses NABI has delivered) currently in service in the United States and Canada.